The Teardrops (girl group): Career

 In early 1965, they followed up with "Call Me and I'll Be Happy", which featured Schroeder on lead.
 After the single's release, founding member Dyer decide to leave the group, and was replaced by Tinker Smiddy.
 Their third single "Tears Come Tumbling" was granted national distribution by Musicor Records, who also issued their final single, "I Will Love You Dear Forever", in 1966.

 By late 1966, other founding members, Sheriff and Strunk both left with Smiddy departing the group the following year.
 Dyer later returned to the group, rejoining Schroder along with two new members, Bobbie Frost and Susie Leight, for the final incarnation, until marriage and career changes caused the group to break up in 1969.

 By the 1980s, all of the Teardrops recordings resurfaced on vinyl in the United Kingdom, including the unreleased track "Here Comes Loneliness" which went on to become a Northern soul favorite along with the B-sides, "Bubblegummer", You Won't Be There, and "I'm Gonna Steal Your Boyfriend".
 In 2001, Saxony Records released a compact disc of all the Teardrops material.

-Linda Schroeder-Milazzo passed in 2003.
+Linda Schroeder-Milazzo died in 2003.
 Dorothy Dyer-Wethington and her husband still live in Cincinnati.
 Pat (Punkin) Strunk-Howard lives near lake Cumberland with her husband.
 Wanda (Wendy) Sheriff-Engelhardt lives part-time in Cincinnati and part-time at her retirement cabin in Daniel Boone National Forest.
 They reunited around 1989 for a reunion ball at the Clarion in Cincinnati, and performed various places for a few months.
-Author John Clemente included The Teardrops in his book "Girl Groups...
-Fabulous Females Who Rocked the World", and The Teardrops performed at Yesteryears Club for the premier book signing at the release of his book.
-Dorothy remained in Doo-Wop music the longest, still singing with groups in the Cincinnati Area.
+Author John Clemente included The Teardrops in his book Girl Groups...
+Fabulous Females Who Rocked the World, and The Teardrops performed at Yesteryears Club for the premier book signing at the release of his book.
+Dorothy remained in doo-wop music the longest, still singing with groups in the Cincinnati Area.